Five surfers and lifeguards have lost their lives at Scheveningen Beach, near The Hague, in the Netherlands.

 According to the local reports, they might have drowned after getting trapped in a combination of high surf, strong wind and currents, tide, algae, and thick layers of foam.

-It took massive search and rescue operation to retrieve the five bodies from the North Sea.
-The efforts involved helicopters and lifeboats, but had to be interrupted at nightfall.
+It took a massive search and rescue operation to retrieve the five bodies from the North Sea.
+The efforts involved helicopters and lifeboats but had to be interrupted at nightfall.